cloudnull/Ansible-Playbook-TheLounge/README.md

 ansible-playbook -i inventory.ini installTheLounge.yml
 ```

-Inventory should be modified to meet the needs of the deployment.
+* Inventory should be modified to meet the needs of the deployment.
 The local
-inventory will deploy directly on `localhost`.
+inventory will deploy directly on `localhost` by default.

-This playbook can deploy an example configuration file with sensible defaults.
+* This playbook can deploy an example configuration file with sensible defaults.
 To enable the provided example config set the variable
 `thelounge_example_config` to `true` like so.